Three Flavours Cornetto: Shaun of the Dead

-The first film is Shaun of the Dead, a 2004 romantic zombie comedy film (self-dubbed "rom-zom-com").
+The first film is Shaun of the Dead, a 2004 zombie comedy film (self-dubbed "rom-zom-com").
 Pegg plays Shaun, a man attempting to gain focus in his life as he deals with his girlfriend, his mother and stepfather in the midst of an apocalyptic uprising of zombies.

 The trilogy's Cornetto reference begins with a scene in which Shaun buys a cone for his friend Ed (Frost) at his request as Ed wakes up groggy and badly hungover after a night of drinking.
 Director Edgar Wright has said that he used to use Cornettos as a hangover cure.

 Hot Fuzz

 The second entry is Hot Fuzz, a 2007 buddy cop action comedy.
 Pegg and Frost play police officers who investigate a series of mysterious deaths in a small English village; Danny Butterman (Frost) grew up there and Nicholas Angel (Pegg) is an outsider, accustomed to the fast-paced busy life of London law enforcement.
 The two officers purchase Cornetto cones at a corner shop at various times, and a scrap of the wrapper falls onto the counter when Angel later makes other purchases at a motorway service station.